cncf/tag-env-sustainability/website/content/blog/2023-11-getting-started-as-a-tag-env-contributor.md

 - Which projects does the TAG ENV has and how can I contribute to them?
 - How can I share ideas, improvements and any other suggestions to the TAG ENV?

-## Introducing Technical Advisory Group Environmental Sustainability (TAG ENV)
+## Introducing the CNCF TAG Environmental Sustainability

 The **TAG ENV** operates as part of the Cloud Native Computing Foundation (CNCF) alongside several other [TAGs](https://github.com/cncf/toc/tree/main/tags#current-tags).